DataFire/Integrations/integrations/generated/smart_me/README.md

   * ActivePowerL3 `number`: The Actvie Power Phase L3
   * ActivePowerUnit `string`: The Unit of the Active Power Value
   * ActiveTariff `integer`: The Number of the Active Tariff
+  * AdditionalMeterSerialNumber `string`: An additional Meter serial number. e.g. the number of a meter a smart-me device is connected to.
   * AnalogOutput1 `integer`: The analog output number 1 (PWM signal) (0 - 32183)
   * AnalogOutput2 `integer`: The analog output number 2 (PWM signal) (0 - 32183)
   * CounterReading `number`: The Meter Counter Reading (Total Energy used)